La Mama (band): History

 Farian had Madeleine Davis and Patricia Shockley of La Mama together with Judy Cheeks record a medley of contemporary hits for an Aerobics album Aerobic Fitness Dancing with instructions by Sydne Rome - the album topped the German charts early 1983 and had Farian remix the album without Sydne Rome's vocals for an unsuccessful album project MAD - For Dancin' in the summer of 1983.

 Also during 1983, La Mama once again contributed uncredited backing vocals to Boney M.'s seventh album Ten Thousand Lightyears on the tracks "I Feel Good", "Barbarella Fortuneteller" and "The Alibama".
 By the end of the year, Precious Wilson's final album for Hansa, Funky Fingers - a medley-album of popular R&B, soul and disco classics - was released.
 The first edition of the album credited just Precious Wilson while the second edition credited Precious Wilson & La Mama.
 Lacking any promotion by the record company, the album was unsuccessful and quickly disappeared.

-During 1984, La Mama backed Boney M. on the single "Happy Song" and participated as a part of Frank Farian Corporation on the benefit single "Mother and Child Reunion" early 1985.
+During 1984, La Mama backed Boney M. on the single "Happy Song" which featured rap of Bobby Farrell, and originally released under Boney M. with Bobby Farrell and The School Rebels and participated as a part of Frank Farian Corporation on the benefit single "Mother and Child Reunion" early 1985.
 At this time ex-Silver Convention member Rhonda Heath stepped in for session work on Boney M.'s final album Eye Dance on which Madeleine Davis and Patricia Shockley of La Mama also took part.
 They sang the choruses on the tracks "Todos Buenos" and "Give It Up".
 Before the group finally split, Patricia Shockley and Rhonda Heath furthermore sang additional backing vocals on Far Corporation's hit single, a cover version of Led Zeppelin's "Stairway to Heaven".

 In 1989, Madeleine Davis received a phone call by Boney M. member Maizie Williams who invited her to take the place of original lead singer Liz Mitchell who had just left the group.
 Davis appeared in the group's official video of "The Summer Mega Mix", toured extensively with the group and also sang on their 1989 single "Everybody Wants to Dance Like Josephine Baker", not produced nor approved by Farian and subsequently withdrawn.
 Madeleine Davis now lives in Georgia, US, and works as a jazz singer.